Undergraduates, masters students, PhD candidates, as well as junior professionals with a legal background and interest in digital law.

 A video testimony of participants to the 2014 edition is available here!

-We look forward to welcoming a new batch of participants online!
+We look forward to welcoming a new batch of participants in 2023!

 The equivalence of 6 ECTS credits can be obtained (to be validated by the home university) upon submission of a paper.